Chocolate and peppermint is a match made in Christmas heaven, which is why these Chocolate Peppermint Donuts are the heavenliest of all donuts!

-- When the donuts have fully cooled, whisk together the confectioner's sugar, cocoa powder, peppermint extract, and milk until the icing is smooth and consistent.
+- When the donuts have fully cooled, whisk together the confectioner's sugar, maple syrup, milk, and cinnamon until the icing is smooth and consistent.
 For a thicker icing, add more confectioner's sugar.
 For a thinner icing, add about 1/2 teaspoon of milk at a time.

 - Dip the donut, top side down, into the icing.
 Lightly shake the excess icing off the donut, or gently drag the iced part of the donut over the rim of the icing bowl.

-- Push the iced donut gently into a bowl of candy sprinkles to coat, or sprinkle the candy over the glazed donut.
+- Push the iced donut gently into a bowl of sprinkles to coat, or sprinkle the sprinkles over the glazed donut.